+C2 Group quantification

-'Group quantification': Collective quantification with wide event scope allows interesting readings of sentences with a collective quantification, as illustrated by example (B52).
-Upon the reading where groups of boys played with groups of girls (see example (27) in Section 2 6), i.e. where in each one of a certain set of play-events a group of seven boys and a group of eleven girls participated: the annotation of this sentence and its interpretation are as follows.
+Collective quantification with wide event scope allows interesting readings of sentences with more than one collective quantifier, as illustrated by example (C2) on the reading where groups of boys played with groups of girls (see example (27) in the main document), i.e. where in each one of a certain set of play-events a group of seven boys and a group of eleven girls participated.